 Earth Observation Data

-NASA’s Earth Observing System Data and Information System [18] manages and distributes data products through its Distributed Active Archive Centers or DAACs.
+NASA’s Earth Observing System Data and Information System [23] manages and distributes data products through its Distributed Active Archive Centers or DAACs.
 Each DAAC processes, archives, documents, and distributes data from NASA’s past and current research satellites and field programs.
-Each center serves one or more specific Earth science sub-disciplines and provides appropriate data products, data information and services for its community.
-In Europe, the European Space Agency ESA [19] plays a similar role to EOSDIS and oversees an Earth observation program.
+Each center serves one or more specific Earth science sub-discipline and provides appropriate data products, data information and services for its community.
+In Europe, the European Space Agency ESA [24] plays a similar role to EOSDIS and oversees an Earth observation program.
 For EOSDIS the growth in the archive is around 1 PB/yr.
 For ESA, including missions such as Envisat, Cryosat and AATSR, the data volumes are comparable.
 Space missions from Japan and India contribute around 0.5 PB/yr and aircraft missions, including LIDAR, probably account for another 0.5 PB/yr.
 New missions, still in the planning stage, which are expected to launch in the next 5 – 10 years are likely to generate another 1 PB/yr.

 If we add all these sources up we arrive at around 4 PB/yr for Earth observation data, depending on the precise definitions (i.e., storage or distribution).
 For example, EOSDIS distributes 3.62 PB/yr now – made up of 4200 data products, > 400 million product distributions and over 1M users.